saswatasarkar13/PfSense-Auto-Reboot/README.md

 # PfSense-Auto-Reboot
-A simple script to reboot you pfsense box while there is not internet.
+A simple script to reboot you PfSense box while there is not connected to the internet.

 It guide is extremely beginner friendly.
-I wish i had it when i was starting out.
+I wish I had it when I was starting out.

-* Copy the script of the local pfsense router.
+* Copy the script to the local pfsense router.

-    1. Copy the script from github.
-By clicking on the file and select raw. then copy the whole file.
+    1. Copy the script from Github.
+By clicking on the file and select raw.
+Then copy the whole file.

     2. Login via ssh using root user and password.